jessesquires/jessesquires.com/_posts/2024-01-22-fastlane-for-indies.md

 - Even though I run tests frequently during development, I have `fastlane` run all unit tests first as a sanity check --- just in case I forget to run them.

-- For building the app, I only need to provide the scheme because I'm using auotmatic codesigning and my `Gymfile` passes `-allowProvisioningUpdates`.
+- For building the app, I only need to provide the scheme because I'm using automatic codesigning and my `Gymfile` passes `-allowProvisioningUpdates`.
 I also provide unique names for the output binaries to differentiate between platforms.

 ### Complete workflow